cfsamson/azure-jwt/README.md

 **You'll need:**

-You will need a private client_id created by Azure for your application to be able to verify that the token is created for your application (and not anyone with a valid Azure token can log in).
+You will need a [private client_id created by Azure for your application][link2] to be able to verify that the token is created for your application (and not anyone with a valid Azure token can log in).
 This is the ID this library needs from you to authenticate that the token vas issued for your application.